MixedReaction/Converge-Sort/README.md

 # Converge Sort
-A stable double-ended selection sort algorithm.
+An unstable double-ended selection sort algorithm.

 ## How It Works
 Converge sort works by iterating over the elements of a collection as subsequences.
 The starting and ending point is determined by the algorithm on every cycle.
 Cycles can be described as a set of iterations.
 For every cycle, the starting and ending points of the subsequence are increased or reduced by one.
 This helps avoid iterating over elements that have already been sorted.
 For every iteration, both the smallest and largest elements are found and their position in the collection are stored.
 Using this information, we are able to swap or skip elements when sorting.